dskjal/RigifyPicker/README.md

 Picker is visible only in Pose Mode on Properties Shelf.

-Support Metarig and Pitchipoy body.
+Metarig and Pitchipoy body is supported.